wrattler/wrattler-design/2018-04-23-beta-proposal.md

 public demo by June, so STEP 1 lists what is needed to get that.
 STEP 2 and STEP 3 are next steps, getting towards beta with full JupyterLab integration.

-### STEP 1 - Getting started
+### STEP 1 - Demo for the end of June

+What we are aiming for

- - Everything can be hosted in Azure, so that we have a public demo
+ - Public demo (e.g. everything can be hosted in Azure)
- - Using (new) Python and (existing) TheGamma and JavaScript kernels
+ - Polyglot: Using (new) Python and (existing) TheGamma and JavaScript kernels
- - Using (perhaps existing simple Azure blob storage based) data store
+ - Basic data store.
+Perhaps using existing simple Azure blob storage based
- - Given (documented) pre-requisites, anyone can run Wrattler on their machine
+ - Installable: Pre-requisites are documented, anyone can run Wrattler on their machine

+How this might map to work items

+  - Data analysis: This could be with the broadband data that we've used already
+  - Kernels: Refactoring into two kernel entry points done, initial version of Python kernel
+  - Front-end: Communicates with kernels and data store
+  - Data store: Intial version of API to kernels and front end

 ### STEP 2 - JuptyerLab integration

  - The same as in Step 1 can be done inside JuptyerLab